xialijun0801/qfin/README.md

 # qfin
-Books for Quant Finance Interviews
+Books for Quant Finance Interviews. (*comments on the usefulness* are based on the score of 0-5).

 ## Brain Teasers

+*comments on the usefullness*: 5 for fresh graduate, `max(2, 5 - #years of experience)` for experienced hire.

 ### Basic
 [A Practical Guide To Quantitative Finance Interviews](http://www.amazon.com/Practical-Guide-Quantitative-Finance-Interviews/dp/1438236662)